Topics in Lexical Semantics (MA)

 - Löbner, Sebastian (2002) Understanding Semantics, Arnold Publishers.

-Topic-specific references will be provided as they become relevant to the course.
+Topic-specific references will be provided as they become relevant to the module.